 Common Features: Multi-oscillation direction, remote control, multiple speed setting

-What We Like: Good for small spaces, can be used anywhere, easy to install, portable
+PROS: Good for small spaces, can be used anywhere, easy to install, portable.

-What We Don’t: Might not work well in a large area
+CONS: It might not work well in a large area.

 8. Floor Fans